International Staging System for Multiple Myeloma

 Get More Information From the International Myeloma Foundation

 If you are looking for resources and support, you can trust the IMF.
 We publish articles and videos to ensure you have as much information as possible, and we can help you find a local support group.
+For support resources, patients with high-risk multiple myeloma can contact the IMF's virtual high-risk multiple myeloma support group at [email protected].

 What's Next?